Decripto-org/crypto-scam-blacklist/README.md

 ## How to Contribute

+You can contribute in 2 ways:

+- just filling [this form](https://airtable.com/shrJ0d1vi1J2ZqMdH) to report a person, a wallet, a group or a project.
+- fork this repository in your account, add what you want, and make a pull request.

 We encourage everyone to contribute to the Crypto Scam Blacklist by adding projects that are deemed to be scams or fraudulent.
 To contribute, please follow these steps:

+### Steps to fork and contribute in GitHub

 1. **Fork** the repository by clicking the "Fork" button at the top right corner of this page.
 This will create a copy of the repository in your GitHub account.